 Information for Residential Students

-Please see other specific measures in pace to ensure student safety:
+Please see other specific measures in place to ensure student safety:

 Across campus we have put in place a number of measures to keep everyone as safe as possible whilst living on campus:

 Lower occupancy rates in our accommodation with shared facilities

 Continued daily cleaning of communal areas (Monday – Friday) and enhanced cleaning in frequent use areas, touchpoints and bathrooms

 Limited number in common rooms to ensure you have adequate space to prepare snacks/ beverages

 'No guest policy' on campus to ensure households are kept together and occupancy numbers are not breached

 Face masks must be worn in corridors or at all times if you are visiting another “household”

 Visit bit.ly/BookWUC to book your evening and weekend meals as well as your bar slots.